 ./squash-my-commits

-# Obtain registry updates git fetch origin master # Switch to your own branch git checkout lantian-20200901/register # Rebase your branch, effectively reapplying your changes on the latest registry # An editor will pop up after typing this line, you need to keep the "pick" in 1st line # and change all "pick" to "squash" starting from 2nd line (if exists) # then save and exit your editor # # If you don't have a GPG key, remove -S from command git rebase -i -S origin/master
+# Obtain registry updates git fetch origin master # Switch to your own branch git checkout lantian-20200901/register # Rebase your branch, effectively reapplying your changes on the latest registry # An editor will pop up after typing this line.
+You need to keep the "pick" in 1st line # and change all "pick" to "squash" starting from 2nd line (if they exist) # then save and exit your editor # # If you don't have a GPG key, remove -S from the command git rebase -i -S origin/master

 Run